Jomiri/article-finder/README.md

 in a new browser tab.
 By using Article Finder, you can avoid copy-pasting references to Google or academic search engines and save a few seconds every time you are trying to locate an article online.
- The reference can be almost anything, including the article's title, DOI number, abstract, list of authors and/or the journals name, issue and page numbers.
+ The reference can be almost anything, including the article's title, DOI number, abstract, list of authors and/or the journal's name, issue and page numbers.
  Article Finder is especially useful when dealing with older PDF articles whose bibliographies do not contain hyperlinks.
  Internally, the script calls the [CrossRef API](https://www.crossref.org/services/metadata-delivery/rest-api/), which does the heavy lifting.